CoderDojoTC/python/docs/trinket/08-random.md

 ## Experiments
 1. Can you create a variable that is used to control the distance from the origin to wander?
 Right now the distance is set to be 200 on each extent.
 2. Can you create a variable for the number of circles to draw?
 3. Go to the [Trinket colors page](https://trinket.io/docs/colors) and see the name of other colors you can use.
-Note that you can use
+Note that you can use any of these colors in your lists.
+4. Right now, all the circles are 7 pixels in size.
+Can you make the circles have a random size from 3 to 20?